 Friends, I am really excited to bring you this coconut custard pie recipe.
 It’s about as old-school as old-school pie recipes get.

 Simple ingredients bake up into a wonderfully custardy and delicious pie with just a hint of lemon.
 And here’s a secret: this is really an egg custard pie that happens to have coconut in it, so if you leave out the coconut, you’ll have a whole new pie!
+If you like this traditional pie, you may also enjoy my chocolate chess pie and my sugar cream pie recipes.

+Here are all of my old fashioned pie recipes.
 For ease of browsing, here are all of my pie and tart recipes.
-Thanks for stopping by!
+Let’s get to it, shall we?

 Watch my coconut custard pie web story here.